Jingning-Zhang/PROSPER_analysis/README.md

 2. The directory of *data_preparation* contains the codes used to clean real data, including UK Biobank, GLGC, and All of Us.
 The data cleaning and processing of 23andMe data has been described in a previous paper from [Zhang et al.](https://www.biorxiv.org/content/10.1101/2022.03.24.485519v5.abstract)
 3. The directory of *real_data_analysis* contains the codes used to perform real data analysis in this manuscript.
 The training data are from 23andMe, GLGC, and All of Us.
 The tuning and testing data are from 23andMe (for 23andMe training) and UK Biobank (for GLGC and All of Us training).
 4. The directory of *results_in_paper* contains the codes used to plot figures and create numerical results.
+5. The directory of *pacakge* contains the codes used to generate the final package, including data and codes cleaning, example input data creation, and example output results generation.
+The final pacakge is provided in https://github.com/Jingning-Zhang/PROSPER.